All Episodes

 It's not the way the world works.

-Well, I just think you know, the couple of things that I think we sometimes you don't have to reinvent the wheel.
+Well, I just think, you know, the couple of things that I think we sometimes you don't have to reinvent the wheel.

 And back at the end of 2013, I thought it would be a good idea if Republicans actually ran on ideas.

-I think you're pretty aware of my conservative solution caucus that I put together.
+And I put together, and I think I sent it to you at the time, I think you're pretty aware of my conservative solution caucus that I put together.

 Nobody took me up on my idea, which was that put these ideas, make these promises, put them on paper, sign your name to it, and then when you get elected, get the things done.

-And they had ran most for the most part in 2014 on the idea they'd repeal and replace Obama's illegal and unconstitutional executive amnesty, and they ended up funding it.
+They had ran most for the most part in 2014 on the idea they'd repeal and replace Obama's illegal and unconstitutional executive amnesty, and they ended up funding it.

 Why not make another contract with America?

-I think the penny plan is it could be part of it, a balanced budget amendment could be part of it.
+A balanced budget amendment could be part of it.

 Health savings accounts, which he told me he likes to replace Obamacare.